Credit: Shutterstock

 Two weeks ago, an alumna of Y-Combinator (a leading U.S. startup accelerator) went viral with her account of shutting down her startup, as well as the mental health challenges that many founders face, and the subsequent friction she experienced with Y-Combinator

 However, this opportunity can turn out to be more bittersweet than many realize.
-The decision to join an accelerator program should be made with caution, as not all accelerators deliver on their promises, and some might actually harm you or your startup you can say bad accelerators.
+The decision to join an accelerator program should be made with caution, as not all accelerators deliver on their promises, and some might actually harm you or your startup.

 In his 2017 Harvard University commencement speech, Mark Zuckerberg, founder of the multi-billion-dollar Meta (formerly Facebook) empire shared an insight that resonates with many startup founders.
 “The idea of a single eureka moment is a dangerous lie,” he said.
 “Ideas don’t come out fully formed.
 They only become clear as you work on them.
 You just have to get started.”